bioteam/sLAM/README.md

 Demonstration code to create a GPT-2-style, decoder-only, generative small LAnguage Model that can be built using personal computing.

 This is not for production.
-You can use this code to learn about generative language models, preprocessing, and training hyperparameters.
+You can use this code to learn about generative language models, preprocessing, training, and model hyperparameters.

 ## Installation